SecondSkoll/sphinx-docs-starter-pack/sp-docs/docs/automatic_checks.rst

 `documentation-workflows <https://github.com/canonical/documentation-workflows/>`_
 repository.

-The current defaults force usage of Canonical hosted runners, which some projects may not be able to use.
-You may select your own runners with an override, see line 7 below:
+It is encouraged for any projects in private repositories to use Canonical hosted runners for documentation actions.
+This can be done by passing a `runs-on` key to the underlying action.
+For example, see line 7 below:

 .. code-block::
    :emphasize-lines: 7